Corporate Governance

 • Nomination and Remuneration Committee

-The Board of Directors appoints the Nomination and Remuneration Committee, consisting of non-management members and two of them are independent directors.
-This Committee is responsible for setting policies, principles and guidelines for nomination and selection of the Company’s directors, sub-committees and top executives.
-The Committee also determines the amounts of remuneration and other benefits for directors and sub-committee members as well as top executives.
+The Board of Directors appoints the Nomination and Remuneration Committee, consisting of three non-management members, with most of them being independent directors.
+This committee is responsible for setting policies, principles and guidelines for nomination and selection of the Company’s directors, sub-committees and top management.
+The committee also determines the amounts of remuneration and other benefits for the directors and sub-committee members as well as top management.
 The Nomination and Remuneration Committee reports the performance and proposes opinions or suggestions to the Board of Directors.

 • Corporate Governance Committee

 The Board of Directors appoints the Corporate Governance Committee, consisting of three non-management members and most of them are independent directors.
-The committee is assigned to oversee and determine corporate governance operation and guideline for the organization in order to promote the organization as an excellent organization in terms of efficient business operation, corporate governance and management, with the focus on maximizing benefits for shareholders and overall stakeholders as well as the employees of the Company and the subsidiaries under the group.
+The committee is assigned to establish corporate governance policies and determine corporate governance operation and guidelines for the organization.
+The committee also outlines anti-corruption policies and sustainability management policies in order to support the Company to manage business effectively with transparency and responsibilities to environment and society.
+This should help create trust and develop the business for sustainable growth, which would bring benefits to all shareholders as well as take account stakeholders.

 Board of Directors Meetings

 The Board of Directors meets monthly and some special meetings are arranged as necessary.
-The invitation letters clearly indicating the meeting date and agenda are sent to the members of Board of Directors at least seven days prior to the scheduled meetings to ensure that the directors have adequate time to consider the information ahead of their meeting attendance.
+The invitation letters clearly indicating the meeting date and agendas are sent to the directors at least seven days prior to the scheduled meetings to ensure that the directors have adequate time to consider the information ahead of their meeting attendance.
 Each meeting normally takes not less than two hours.
-In each meeting, the Chairman of the meeting allows each director to express his/her opinions freely.
-In 2019, there were 12 Board of Directors meetings, 13 Executive Committee meetings, nine Corporate Governance Committee meetings, five Audit Committee meetings, two Nomination and Remuneration Committee meetings.
-In 2020, there were 17 Board of Directors’ meetings, 14 Executive Committee meetings, five Corporate Governance Committee meetings, six Audit Committee meeting and four Nomination and Remuneration Committee meetings.
-The details of each director’s attendance are shown in the following table:
+In each meeting, the chairman of the meeting allows each director to express his/her opinions freely.

 The written minutes of the meetings, endorsed by the Board of Directors, are properly recorded and filed.
 They are always available for review and examination by the Board of Directors and related parties.